nickbrandt/GitLab/doc/user/project/integrations/jira.md

 However, many organizations have been using Jira for these purposes and have extensive data and business processes built into it.

-While you can always migrate content and process from Jira to GitLab Issues, you can also opt to continue using Jira and use it together with GitLab through our integration.
+While you can always [migrate](../../../user/project/import/jira.md) issues and processes from Jira to GitLab Issues, you can also opt to continue using Jira and use it together with GitLab through our integration.